cerebris/jsonapi-resources/README.md

 initializer and add the options you wish to set.
 All options have defaults, so you only need to set the options that are different.
 The default options are shown below.

-If using custom classes (such as the CountingActiveRecordOperationsProcessor, or a CustomPaginator), be sure to require them at the top of the initializer before usage.
+If using custom classes (such as a CustomPaginator), be sure to require them at the top of the initializer before usage.

 ```ruby
 JSONAPI.configure do |config|